 10. Nusa Dua Beach

-Last but not least is Bali’s most luxurious beach, Nusa Dua.
-Located down on the northeast corner of the Bukit peninsula this area is known for its swanky resorts, upmarket shopping, and world-class golf course.
+Considered by many (including me) to be Bali’s most luxurious beach, Nusa Dua is located down on the northeast corner of the Bukit Peninsula.
+This area is known for its swanky resorts, upmarket shopping, and world-class golf course.
 In short, this is where the fabulous people stay!

 The beach in Nusa Dua is white sand and the water is great for swimming.
 If your idea of a perfect day at the beach involves a sun lounger, a few adult beverages, and a good book, this is the Bali beach for you.